Easy Currant Scones

 I must admit, I’ve always been sort of afraid of scones.
 Not like, monster under the bed afraid, but just kind of too afraid to actually try them.
 I think the reason is because in my life, so far, I’ve had some really amazing scones and some really sucky scones.
 Very rarely is a scone in the middle.
 I was afraid I would fall on the short branch of that tree if you know what I mean.

-But I put together some kitchen courage this week and gave some currant scones a shot.
+The first time I made these scones way back in the day, they turned out okay, but I thought I could clean them up a bit.
 Were they the best scones I’ve ever had?
 Heck no. But they were pretty darn good.

 1) Whisk together the flour, salt, sugar, and baking powder.